PavelPZ/riverpod_navigator/README.md

 ## Simple example

-Create an application using these simple steps.
+Create an application using these simple steps:

 ### Step1 - define imutable classes for the typed-segment